sodium-friends/docs/docs/nonauthstreamingencryption.md

 Encryption defaults to `XSalsa20`, use `crypto_stream_chacha20_xor` if you want to encrypt/decrypt with `ChaCha20` instead.
 ***
 ## Instance API
+__No longer supprted from sodium-native v3.0.0, see Stateful API below__

 ## `crypto_stream_xor_instance`
 ![sodium-native][node] ![sodium-javascript][js]
 ``` js